 There are three basic requirements for Public Service Student Loan Forgiveness

-- Eligible Loans – Borrowers must have federal direct loans in order to have them forgiven.
-Some loans through the federal government are not federal direct loans, but can be consolidated into a federal direct loan and become eligible.
+- Eligible Loans – Borrowers must have federal direct loans to have them forgiven.
+Some loans through the federal government are not federal direct loans but can be consolidated into a federal direct loan and become eligible.

-- Eligible Employer – Obviously not all employers qualify as public service.
+- Eligible Employer – Not all employers qualify as public service.
 Borrowers who are employed directly by the government or a 501(c)(3) should be able to demonstrate their eligibility.

 Once borrowers complete 120 payments that meet the above requirements, they should be able to have their federal student loans forgiven.

-Borrowers who plan on pursuing PSLF are encouraged to submit an employer certification form on a yearly basis.
+Borrowers who plan on pursuing PSLF are encouraged to submit an employer certification form every year.
 Not only does this form help a borrower certify that they are working for an eligible employer, but it also triggers a check to make sure they are on the right repayment plan and have eligible loans.

 Based upon the basic requirements, it may seem like there are some potential hurdles to qualifying for PSLF, but it shouldn’t appear to be exceptionally difficult… so what’s up with the high rejection rate?